by Rachel Smith

 The last time I lost a long-term client was when I was movie reviewing for two mags at the same publishing house, and in the space of several months, lost both gigs.
-After ten years with those two gigs, it was a massive blow, and not just financially.
-And I was reminded of that crappy time when a friend rang me this week to tell me she’d just lost a client she’d had for 12 years.
-It’s not just about saying goodbye to the income (and in my friend’s case it was an annual $20-30k, so big bikkies) but to a sense of security and a gig you no doubt knew like the back of your hand.
+Things were dicey in publishing at that time, so it wasn’t a huge surprise, but after ten years with those two gigs, it was a blow – financially and otherwise.
+It’s not just about saying goodbye to the income, but to a sense of security and a gig you no doubt knew like the back of your hand.

 The end of a client relationship can also be very unceremonious for a freelancer.
 In my case, the editors I’d worked with for years had each written me a warm but brief email.
 It simply thanked me for all I’d done for the magazine, and explained that due to cost-cutting, a few pages they used to outsource would now be done by staffers.
 If I’d been an in-house staffer, there probably would’ve been a farewell or at the very least a chance to say goodbye to the subs and fellow writers I’d worked with for years.
 But as a freelancer, it’s often a sudden, out-in-the-cold kind of feeling.

 So how to get through this scary, destabilising time?